ubernostrum/webcolors/docs/contents.rst

 formats in webcolors.

-All conversion functions which involve color names take an optional argument to determine which specification to draw color names from.
-See :ref:`the list of specification identifiers
+All conversion functions which involve color names take an optional argument to determine the specification from which to draw color names.
+See :ref:`the set of specification identifiers
-<spec-identifiers>` for a list of valid values.
+<spec-constants>` for valid values.

 All conversion functions, when faced with identifiably invalid hexadecimal color values, or with a request to name a color which has no name in the requested specification, or with an invalid specification identifier, will raise :exc:`ValueError`.

-In the documentation below, "Unicode string" means the Unicode string type of the Python version being used; on Python 3 this is :class:`str` and on Python 2 it is :class:`unicode`.
+In the documentation below, :data:`six.text_type` means the Unicode string type of the Python version being used; on Python 3 this is :class:`str` and on Python 2 it is :class:`unicode`.
 See :ref:`the documentation on use of Python string types <string-types>` for details.